Kota Harinarayana

 He completed his schooling from City High School, Brahmapur.
 He obtained his bachelor's degree in mechanical engineering from Indian Institute of Technology (BHU) Varanasi in 1964, and received master's degree in Aerospace Engineering from Indian Institute of Science.
-He got his Ph.D from IIT Bombay.
+He obtained his Ph.D from IIT Bombay.
 He also holds a bachelor's degree in law.

 He was programme director and chief designer of India's Light Combat Aircraft (LCA) Tejas Programme.

+Startups

+He is the Founder Chairman of General Aeronautics, a UAV startup incubated at Indian Institute of Science.